MPEDS/mpeds.github.io/README.md

+--
+title: Automated Coding of Protest Event Data with MPEDS --

 ## Automated Coding of Protest Event Data

 **The goal of the Machine-Learning Protest Event Data System (MPEDS) is to replace the labor-intensive process of having human coders look for information about protests in news sources with a computer-aided set of protocols.**